lslezak/blog-test/_posts/2016-11-23-yast-team-visits-euruko-2016.md

 date: 2016-11-23 16:47:54.000000000 +00:00
 title: YaST Team visits Euruko 2016
 description: As promised in previous posts, we want to share with you our experience and views from this year annual Ruby conference Euruko.
-Maybe &#8220;our&#8221;
-  is too much to say, since we only sent one developer there.
-So to be precise, these are Josef Reidinger&#8217;s experience and views on the conference.
-This year Euruko took place [&#8230;]
 category:
 - Events
 - Programming